Logan & Friends

 Most importantly, teachers described the experience as supportive, not judgmental.

-My Learnings
+My Role

-This project reinforced that designing AI systems is as much about restraint as capability.
+Designing AI systems is as much about restraint as capability.

 1

-Trust is earned through predictability, not novelty
+Trust is earned through predictability, not novelty.

 2